Who Builds the Robots That Build Global Industry?

 An industrial robot is defined by the International Organization of Standardization as an “automatically controlled, re-programmable, multipurpose manipulator programmable in three or more axes.”
 Many industrial robotic arms have five or more axes.

-Several manufacturers make these technological giants.
-Three of the leaders –Fanuc, Motoman, and KUKA – build several models that can perform many tasks like material handling, welding and material removal, while offering numerous productivity advantages to consumers.
+Several industrial robot manufacturers make these technological giants.
+Three of the leaders – Fanuc, Motoman, and KUKA – build several models that can perform many tasks like material handling, welding, and material removal, while offering numerous productivity advantages to consumers.

 The first step is to produce the industrial robotic arm.
 Before the arm can be built, it must go through the design and fabrication process.
 Once the fabrication is approved, the robot is assembled.